Not many colleges in Maryland offer Anthropology as a program. Just 3 to be precise.

 Next you'll find the very best colleges and universities in Maryland for studying Anthropology.
 Our ranking methodology includes only Maryland colleges and universities and evaluates them determined by aspects like graduate salaries, student to teacher ratio, and more.

 University of Maryland - College Park is one of the best schools in the United States for Anthropology.
 In addition to its bachelor's programs, University of Maryland - College Park offers graduate degrees in Anthropology.
-University of Maryland - College Park has one of the largest student bodies in Maryland.
+University of Maryland - College Park is located in the suburban area of College Park, Maryland, near shops and other entertainment.

 It's hard to beat University of Maryland - Baltimore County if you want to pursue Anthropology as a major.
 Grads of the anthropology program report average early career wages of $37,745 and mid-career wages of $62,661.
 Positioned in Baltimore, Maryland, UMBC provides a safe and sound, suburban experience for students.